 Second World War, 1939-1945

-This sword is believed to have been surrendered to Australians at Bougainville in September 1945 by Yoshinoru Nonaka, an officer serving with the Japanese 6th Division HQ.
+This block was attached to a sword believed to have been surrendered to Australians at Bougainville in September 1945 by Yoshinoru Nonaka, an officer serving with the Japanese 6th Division HQ.